-There are 5 direct trains a day from Thap Cham to Ho Chi Minh City available to book online.
+There are currently 6 direct trains a day from Thap Cham to Ho Chi Minh City.

 Use the Search Box below to buy your train tickets from Thap Cham to Ho Chi Minh City.

 Saigon Railway Station is the main train station in Ho Chi Minh City.